 Modern Slavery Statement for 2022 financial year

-This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 (the ‘Act’) and sets out the steps we are taking to ensure that slavery and human trafficking is not taking place in our supply chain or elsewhere in our organisation.
+This statement is made pursuant to Section 54 (Transparency in Supply Chains) of the Modern Slavery Act 2015 (the ‘Act’) and sets out the steps we are taking to ensure that slavery and human trafficking is not taking place in our supply chain or elsewhere in our organisation.

 Nuffield Health is a registered charity and company limited by guarantee providing connected health and wellbeing services to businesses and individuals in England, Scotland and Wales.
-We have an annual turnover in excess of £900 million.
+In 2019, we had an annual turnover in excess of £900 million.
 As with many organisations, our annual turnover in 2020 was severely impacted by the COVID-19 pandemic and the Government measures in response to it.
 Our head office and registered office is located at Epsom Gateway, Ashley Avenue, Epsom, Surrey KT18 5AL.

 Policies and commitments: our approach